chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Hold down the shift key, starting with some notes selected.
 * Drag the yellow rectangle around other notes.
-* They will also be selected.
+* They will be added to the selection.

 Remove notes from the selection:

 * Hold down the Option key and drag, starting with some notes selected.
 * Any selected notes you drag the yellow rectangle around over will be deselected.

-Drag the selection past the left or right of the visible display:
+Extend the selection past the left or right of the currently visible notes:

-* Drag as above but move the mouse pointer a little bit past the left or right end of the score.
+* Drag as above but move the mouse pointer a slightly past the left or right end of the window.
 * The score will autoscroll in that direcction.
 * It will stop if it reaches that end of the score.